-Anu Lala (B.Sc, RCAT, RP) has been working as an Art Therapist in Toronto for the past 21 years.
+Anu Lala (B.Sc, RCAT, RP) has been working as Registered Psychotherapist and Registered Art Therapist for the past 23 years.
 She has worked with a variety of populations in an array of social service organizations.
 After completing her thesis on Art therapy and Mental Illness through her placement at Centre for Addiction and Mental Health she initially she began working in Psychiatric research at Mount Sinai hospital where she developed at group for women with Crohns Disease.
 While working in the hospital she also began developing and conducting groups for women and children in shelter settings.

 She spent a few years working at Redwood shelter doing groups with women and children fleeing abuse.
 This work further led her to work with children through the Toronto Board of Education dealing with emotional or behavioural issues.